Tell Atlas

-The Tell Atlas (الاطلس التلي, ar) is a mountain chain over 1500 km in length, belonging to the Atlas mountain ranges in North Africa, stretching mainly across northern Algeria, with ends in both north-eastern Morocco and north-western Tunisia.
+The Tell Atlas (الاطلس التلي, ar) is a mountain chain over 1500 km in length, belonging to the Atlas mountain ranges in North Africa, stretching mainly across northern Algeria, ending in north-eastern Morocco and north-western Tunisia.

 The ranges of this system have an average elevations of about 1500 m and form a natural barrier between the Mediterranean and the Sahara.
-Its highest summit is the 2308 m high Lalla Khedidja in the Jurjura Range.
+Its highest summit is the 2308 m high Lalla Khedidja in the Djurdjura Range.

 Several large cities such as the Algerian capital, Algiers, with ~1,500,000 residents (2005) and Oran with ~770,000 residents (2005) lie at the base of the Tell Atlas.
 The Algerian city Constantine with approximately 505,000 residents (2005) lies 80 km inland and directly in the mountains at 650 meters in elevation.
 A number of smaller towns and villages are situated within the Tell; for example, Chiffa is nestled within the Chiffa gorge.

 Geography

 The Tell Atlas runs parallel to the Mediterranean coast.
 Together with the Saharan Atlas to the south, it forms the northernmost of two more or less parallel ranges which approach one another towards the east, remaining quite distinct from one another in Western Algeria and merging in Eastern Algeria.
 At the western end, it ends at the Rif and Middle Atlas ranges in Morocco.
 The Tell Atlas is also a distinct physiographic section of the larger Atlas Mountains province, which in turn is part of the larger African Alpine System physiographic division.

 The Tell Atlas and the Saharan Atlas form two natural barriers, the first against the Mediterranean and the second against the Sahara.
 Between them lies the valley of the Chelif and various lesser rivers.

 South of the Tell Atlas is the high plateau of the Hautes Plaines (~1000 m in elevation) with level terrain where water collects during the wet season, forming large shallow salt lakes which become salt flats as they dry.
 Agriculture includes grazing of sheep and goats on the grass in better-watered high plateau areas and some farming; dry-land barley is grown there.

 The Chelif is a 725 km long river with headwaters in the Tell Atlas to its discharge into the Mediterranean.
 The Chelif is characterized by an extremely fertile valley.
 Other noteworthy rivers having their sources in this range are the Medjerda and the Seybouse River.

-Only seasonal streams are found flowing south from the Tell Atlas.
+Only seasonal streams flow south from the Tell Atlas.